Wooden Field View Cameras of the United States:

 ◊ 01-15-2024: Another 5x8" version of the Scovill Mfg.
 Co.
 New York View, this one almost in perfect shape with very light finish.

-◊ 03-15-2024: An 11x14 Semmendinger Excelsior Variation 1 (the one with the little compartment in the front standard.
+◊ 03-15-2024: An 11x14 Semmendinger Excelsior Variation 1 (the one with the little compartment in the front standard).
 The last two months have been devoted to making a rear platform for it.
-Not very many Semmendinger cameras in existence.
+There are not so very many Semmendinger cameras in existence to leave one without its rear platform.